 Admissions

-The Weber State University (WSU) Physician Assistant (PA) Program application process is through the Centralized Application Service for Physician Assistants (CASPA) system.
-The yearly CASPA application cycle opens at the end of April.
-Once CASPA verifies applications, they will qualify for screening and review by the WSU admissions committee.
-We strongly encourage candidates to apply early.
+The Weber State University (WSU) Physician Assistant (PA) Program accepts applications exclusively through the Centralized Application Service for Physician Assistants (CASPA).
+The CASPA application cycle opens annually at the end of April.
+Once an application is verified by CASPA, it becomes eligible for screening and evaluation by the WSU PA Program Admissions Committee.
+Early submission is strongly recommended to ensure timely consideration.

 Prerequisites